 In most cases, heat recovery is far more efficient when the heat source and heat sink are coincident - meaning they are physically close together and occur at the same time.

-Refer to the Heat recovery overview guide (CTG057) for more information on the various types of heat recovery technology and techniques and how you can apply them to your business.
+This 57-page guide gives information on the various types of heat recovery technology and techniques and how you can apply them to your business.
+It is intended for anyone who has responsibility for the efficient and cost-effective operation of buildings, or those who use an industrial process where heat might be unnecessarily wasted.

 Further guidance on heat recovery systems